microsoft/PowerPlatformConnectors/certified-connectors/Team Forms/README.md

 # Team Forms

 Teams Forms brings digital forms into Microsoft Teams.
 The software will empower your teams to build and deliver forms from within the productivity tools that they already know and trust.
-Unlike many other forms solutions on the market Team Forms talks directly with your Teams SharePoint so that data captured by forms remains in your ownership and never leaves your trusted office 365 environment
+Unlike many other forms solutions on the market, Team Forms talks directly with your Teams SharePoint so that data captured by forms remains in your ownership and never leaves your trusted office 365 environment

 ## Publisher: VP Labs